How long will my balloons last?

 We always ask you when your balloons are for, as the first question to ensure you won’t be left with balloons that don’t last long enough.

-Latex balloons last for 20 hours after inflation. after this they will be shrunken and on the floor.
+Latex balloons last for approximately 20 hours after inflation.
+After this they will be shrunken and on the floor.
 Foil balloons last for 4 to 6 weeks and often much longer.

 If you need latex balloons for an event the next day we can treat them to make them last longer (4 or 5 days) by injecting them with a water soluble plastic gel called Hi-Float.
 This is no extra charge per balloon.

 How much notice do I need to give for an order?

 For larger events and delivery we require an advanced booking, and appreciate a week’s notice.
 We do however cater for last minute events and will do our best to cater to your needs.
 For smaller orders we can serve you on the spot, this includes our personalised balloons.
 Most customers who have used us before tend to pop in or call a few days ahead of their event for consultation or just turn up.
 Be aware that during busy periods such as Friday and Saturdays you should expect a short wait so ordering ahead is advised.

 How long does it take to personalise balloons?

 Our personalised balloons take a matter of minutes to blow up and write on.
 The glue that we use dries almost instantly, so as soon as they are done they are fine to take with you.
 The process itself takes a couple of minutes maximum per balloon, but other factors may play a part such as how busy we are.
 You may have to wait in line if we are busy, and all orders are first come first served.

 What if my balloons burst or go down?